 About BibleByte Books & Games

-John, Joyce and Philip Conrod co-founded BIBLEBYTES in 1982 to publish a series of Bible-based Computer Games for the Radio Shack TRS-80 Color Computer.
+The Conrod family co-founded BIBLEBYTES in 1982 to publish a series of Bible-based Computer Games for the Radio Shack TRS-80 Color Computer.
 The Conrod family originally released the following titles; Bible Scramble Games,The Memory Verse Games, The Quail Game, Moses’ Rod, Noah’s Ark, The Church Growth Game, Heavenly Mansions, The Exodus Game, Manna from Heaven, The Rapture Game, and Daniel & the Lion’s Den.
-They also developed a checkbook management and auditing system under the company name of Command Plus.
-In 1983, the Bible Computer Games were then ported to the Texas Instruments TI-99 and the Timex Sinclair computer systems.
+The Conrods also developed a church checkbook management and auditing system under the company name of Command Plus.
+In 1983, the Bible Computer Games were ported to the Texas Instruments TI-99 and the Timex Sinclair computer systems.
 Click here to view some of the original computer systems we developed our games on back in those early days of micro-computers.
-BIBLEBYTES distributed their Bible-based learning games at Christian bookstores and church conferences.
+BIBLEBYTES also distributed their Bible-based learning games at Christian bookstores and church conferences in the 1980s.

 Don Dengerink, Christian Education and Technology Consultant said, “In this age of technology we are seeing an explosion of knowledge in the area of computer science.
 The possibilities of growth and development with the use of computers in Christian Education are staggering and Conrod’s book is a step in the right direction.
 Conrod’s use of games to introduce and reinforce Biblical truth makes learning fun for both children and adults.”

-In 1985, Philip Conrod founded PC ENTERPRISES to publish a new series of Computer Bible Games for the new IBM PC/ MS-DOS platform.
-COMPUTER BIBLE GAMES - BOOK 3 included the Microsoft GW-BASIC source code for all the original Bible Computer Games plus the following new COMPUTER BIBLE GAMES that were written exclusively for the IBM PC Compatible platform: The Lost Coin Game, Elijah and The Ravens, David and the Giants, Journey of the Wise Men, The Sermon on the Mount, The Sheep and the Goats, The Good Shepherd, Paul & the Jailor, The Prodical Son Game, Old Testament Books I & II, New Testament Books I & II, Bible Books I & II, Bible Who is it, Where is it, and What is it, The Bible BAGELS Series and The Bible TOE-TAC-TIC Series.
+We also added the following new Computer Bible Games that were written exclusively for the IBM PC-DOS / MS-DOS Compatible platform: The Lost Coin Game, Elijah and The Ravens, David and the Giants, Journey of the Wise Men, The Sermon on the Mount, The Sheep and the Goats, The Good Shepherd, Paul & the Jailer, The Prodigal Son Game, Old Testament Books I & II, New Testament Books I & II, Bible Books I & II, Bible Who is it, Where is it, and What is it, The Bible BAGELS Series and The Bible TOE-TAC-TIC Series.